Skip to content

 Rating

 The story has a T+ rating.
-There is nasty language and several horrible results come from nasty choices on a lot of people’s parts.
+There is nasty language, and several truly horrible results come from nasty choices on a lot of people’s parts.

 This was a nasty, difficult story, and it’s no wonder that I took a few years to finish it.
 Even now, I look at it and can see what an incredibly dark place it comes from.
 Nearly no one comes out of it well.
+Martin kind of does.
 And even then, ‘well’ is really just a relative term.

 Want More of my Short Stories and Novellas?